Echinops6718/HealthInfo/Grape Seed Extract.md

 Reduces sequela of kidney and liver injuries, dissolves kidney stones, and may regenerate kidney filtration capability even in advanced kidney disease.

-May prevent and treat a wide variety of cancers, as well as strokes and resulting brain ischemia.
+May improve blood circulation, as well as improving prevention and treatment of strokes and resulting brain ischemia.

+Likely improves bone and collagen strength.

 Likely improves GI epithelial barrier integrity and [[Microbiome]] health.